 If you're feeling depressed...

 When I'm depressed, I sometimes try to think differently, or maybe feel differently about what I'm thinking about.
 But other times, I just do something.
 I bypass the thinking and feeling stuff and go right to the doing.
 If I'm stuck in bed, then there's often a lot of inertia and so "just do it" can feel insurmountable.
 But practicing has made it easier.
 I've actually gotten pretty good at not thinking or feeling at all.
-I just send a thoughtless message to my muscles and up I get.
+I just send an almost thoughtless message to my muscles and up I get.
 If that doesn't work, I accept it as a good try.
+I give myself an attaboy and vow to try again.
 But when I am able to do it, that feels great.
 Being able to do it once out of ten times still counts as a success in my book.

 At the other end of the wires that're connected to that blue button over there is a fairly silly list of things you can force yourself to do—just as an experiment.
-Hey, if doing one or more of them doesn't make you less depressed, well at worst you can tell yourself.
+Hey, if doing one or more of them doesn't make you less depressed, well at worst you can tell yourself you tried.
 At best, you can say, "I feel better!"

 I didn't write this list.
 If you wrote it, I'm sorry I called it "silly."